alexfernandez/alexfernandez.github.io/2016/the-amazing-mind.md

 to tell a dog apart from other similar animals, but even then there are complications.
 There are many different meanings for any common word.
-A "dog" can be an animal,
+A “dog” can be an animal,
 but it can also be a colloquial way to call a friend, a derogatory term for a person, a tool, or a Chinese zodiac sign.
-For "dog" we may identify the animal as the primary meaning;
+For “dog” we may identify the animal as the primary meaning;
-for other words such as "beauty" we have no such luck.
+for other words such as “beauty” we have no such luck.
+“Beauty” can refer to a beautiful person (usually a woman), to the property that beautiful people have, or to anything particularly desirable.
 Any complete definition would need to include these other meanings.

 Then there are regional variations of what the word means,